Patty Talahongva: Career

 While she was attending the Phoenix boarding school, she began working as a youth reporter for the Phoenix Gazette and also started working at KOAI-TV station in Flagstaff.
 Though she was a teenager, FCC regulations required having a representative of the Navajo or Hopi people on staff since the station was broadcast on their reservations.
 Reporting on the 1980 United States presidential election, she became interested in politics, and also reported on world events like the Iran hostage crisis.
 When she was attending university, she worked at the Phoenix zoo as a public relations assistant and in 1986, was hired as public relations manager of Chanen Shocket Communications.
 She married an Anglo, with whom she had her son Nick, who was raised in the Hopi tradition.
 The couple divorced after fourteen years of marriage.

 In 2002, Talahongva became the first Native American anchor for a national news broadcasting company, when she was hired at Village America.
 That year, she was elected as president of the Native American Journalists Association and was re-elected for a second term the following year.
 By 2005, she was the host and managing editor of the national radio broadcast, Native America Calling, which was headquartered at station KUMN 89.9 on the campus of the University of New Mexico.
 She also served as managing editor for National Native News.
-That year, she worked with filmmaker Dustinn Craig on a series of public service announcements via a children's media workshop.
+That year, she worked with filmmaker Dustinn Craig (White Mountain Apache/Diné) on a series of public service announcements via a children's media workshop.
 The purpose of the workshops was to expose Native youth to opportunities in broadcasting.
 In 2006, she was recognized for her work "Native Gay Pride" by the National Lesbian & Gay Journalists Association.
 After participating in the symposium "Hear Our Story" in Washington, D.C. in 2006, where she expressed concern over disenrolling African-Native Americans, she was fired from Native America Calling in 2007.